Avanade/NTangle/tools/NTangle.Template/README.md

 This default publisher is a console application whose purpose is to orchestrate the CDC processing and corresponding event processing leveraging all of the generated artefacts, both in the database, and within the publisher itself.

-The connection string defaulted within the [`appsettings.json`](./content/AppName.Publisher/appsettings.json) needs to be validated and adjusted to that will be required for development purposes.
-The connection string can be overridden either by using the default environment variable (e.g. `AppName_ConnectionStrings__SqlDb` where any `.` characters in the `AppName` will be replaced with a corresponding `_`), or as a command line argument (e.g. ConnectionStrings:SqlDb="value").
+The connection string defaulted within the [`appsettings.json`](./content/AppName.Publisher/appsettings.json) needs to be validated and adjusted to that required for development purposes.
+The connection string can be overridden either by using the default environment variable (e.g. `AppName_ConnectionStrings__SqlDb` where any `.` characters in the `AppName` will be replaced with a corresponding `_`), or as a command line argument (e.g. `ConnectionStrings:SqlDb="value"`).

 Additionally, the following configuration settings can be used to control execution.